This post may contain affiliate links. Please see my disclosure policy for details.

 Just nearby Faringdon is the quaint hamlet of Kingston Lisle.
 This unassuming village is definitely a quiet retreat compared to the likes of a busy market town but it has an unusual resident you may like to visit.

-Just outside someone’s front garden is a legendary perferated Sarsen Stone called The Blowing Stone.
+It’s outside someone’s front garden is a legendary perforated Sarsen Stone called The Blowing Stone.
 It has several holes inside it and when you blow inside the stone it makes a huge noise like a horn or trumpet!

 There is a local legend that says Alfred the Great used this stone to call his men who were camped nearby on Uffington Hill.
 The noise stirred them into action and they marched on for a Saxon victory against the Danes at the Battle of Ashdown in 871.